blue-sky-r/ASUSddns/asus-ddns/README.md

 ### Installation

-There are two ways to install this ASUS DDNS toolkit:
+There are two ways to install this ASUS DDNS toolkit package:
 * manually copy files to required locations - for advanced dd-wrt users
 * package - unpack the provided package [asus-ddns.tgz](pkg/asus-ddns.tgz "current version") (recommended way to install, assumes JFFS active)

 example of installation to gateway router:

-1) copy package asus-ddns.tgz to the router /tmp directory (or any other writable dir like /jffs):
+1) copy package [asus-ddns.tgz](pkg/asus-ddns.tgz "current version") to the router /tmp directory (or any other writable dir like /jffs):
 ```
     > scp asus-ddns.tgz gateway:/tmp/
 ```